Broad Chalke Services

 A footpath from the Church path to North Street is also being considered.

 Latest News from the Post Office leaflet in the post office.
 The Broad Chalke post office will be open on Mondays, Tuesdays and Thursdays from 9.00 am to 1.00 pm with an Outreach Hosted Service.
+[2013 Note: it is now open additionally on Friday mornings.]
 It started this new service on 8th September 2009.
 In the run-up to Christmas it will be open on Thursday afternoons from 2.00 pm to 5.00 pm and on Saturday mornings from 9.00 am to 1.00 pm.

 The same range of services will continue to be available with the addition of DVLA facilities.
 Customers will still be able to collect benefits in cash using the everyday banking services or the Post Office's card account.